-We invite you to peruse the following information for packing, vaccines, flights and more.
+We invite you to peruse the following information as an example for packing, vaccines, flights and more for travel to Africa.
+Specific information will be provided depending on your travel plans.
 You will receive emails specifying next steps and will also have the option of joining conference calls prior to your departure.
 We will notify you in plenty of time for anything you will need to complete, so don’t worry about missing a step.

-All travelers need a valid passport with at least 4 empty pages and a visa to enter Zambia.
+All travelers need a valid passport with at least 4 empty pages and a visa.

 U.S. Citizens must have a valid passport that does not expire for at least 6 months after travel.

 A visa is required for entry to Zambia.
 You will obtain your Visa at the airport in Lusaka and will be required to pay $50 (USD) at the airport.
 Please bring exact change.
 For all other countries, we will provide visa guidelines and instructions.

 Travel Insurance is required to participate in a Dazzle Africa Safari.
 Dazzle Africa is an affiliated member of Seven Corners travel insurance.
 They can assist with selecting plans and allow you to pick the plan that best suits your needs.

 Julie Snyder is our personal representative and she is ready to assist you with your travel insurance requests.
 Julie has been informed of Dazzle Africa’s specific travel insurance recommendations and can guide you to the best policy.

 Please call her directly for the best experience: (317) 573-4559